asameLiao/MQTTKit/README.md

 # MQTTKit

-MQTTKit is a modern event-driven Objective-C library for [MQTT 3.1 or MQTT 3.1.1][mqtt].
+MQTTKit is a modern event-driven Objective-C library for [MQTT 3.1][mqtt].

 It uses [Mosquitto 1.4.14](http://mosquitto.org) library.